Paul-kuria/RF-ACTIVITY-PROJECT/README.md

 # RF-ACTIVITY-PROJECT
 Radio Frequency signals of certain power and frequency could have adverse effects on Human cells over time.
-This code brings in the theoretical calculations to determine safe and dangerous levels of such signals
+This code brings in the theoretical calculations to determine safe and dangerous levels of such signals.
+Feel free to use, edit, format or improve it at your discretion.